yeoldegrove/osism.github.io/docs/guides/deploy-guide/examples/testbed.md

 used in the SCS project to test and work on the Instrastructure as a Service layer.

 The OSISM Testbed is intended as a playground.
 Further services and integration will be added over time.
-More and more best practices and experiences from the productive deployments will be included here in the future.
+A increasing number of best practices and experiences from the productive deployments will be included here in the future.
 It will become more production-like over time.
 However, at no point does it claim to represent a production setup exactly.